-Confused about the different labels, terms and jargon used in the skin care industry?
-Don't worry, we've got your back!
+Are you confused about the different labels, terms and jargon used in the organic skin care industry?
 We've talked to hundreds of women around the world who all told us the same thing: "We're confused", "Who can we trust?", "What does all the jargon actually mean?".

 Organic skin care means skin care products that are made using natural ingredients that are organically farmed.
-Organically farmed ingredients refers to ingredients that are farmed without using any herbicides, pesticides, GMO ingredients or synthetic chemicals.
+Organically farmed ingredients means ingredients that are farmed without using any herbicides, pesticides, GMO ingredients or synthetic chemicals.

-As with organic food, organic skincare ingredients are thought to have a higher nutrient quality than conventionally grown ingredients.
+As with organic food, certified organic skin care ingredients are thought to have a higher nutrient quality than conventionally grown ingredients.
 So, if formulated correctly these products mean more benefits for your skin and overall health.

 Certified organic skin care means brands and products that have undergone a stringent and rigorous third-party certification process to guarantee they genuinely are organic.

-At Nunaïa we believe that no one and nothing should suffer from what we put on our skin and that the best way to guarantee our ethical ‘Soil to Skin’ philosophy was by getting organic certification through the Ecocert COSMOS organic certification label.
+At Nunaïa we are an organic skin care brand and believe that no one and nothing should suffer from what we put on our skin and that the best way to guarantee our ethical ‘Soil to Skin’ philosophy was by getting organic certification through the Ecocert COSMOS organic certification label.

 Organic certification is a stringent process where the entire supply chain of a skin care brand is audited including ingredient suppliers, formulation and manufacturing processes, traceability of ingredients and suppliers, packaging and environmental management.
 The process typically takes several months and involves an annual audit and paying an annual certification fee.